aditya234123/MDBMiniProject1/README.md

 ## Authors

-This was built soley by me, Aditya Yadav
+This was built by me, Aditya Yadav